WozU-Workshops/Sept13-MongoDB-Install-MAC/instructions.md

 # How to Install MongoDB on MAC

-1. Go to MongoDB site and find the download button
+1. Go to [MongoDB site](https://www.mongodb.com/) and find the download button or go to the [MongoDB Download Center](https://www.mongodb.com/download-center?jmp=nav#community)
-2. Download tgz file a 64bit MAC operating system
+2. After clicking the download button, click on the _Community Server_ tab.
+Choose _OSX_ as your operating system and click the green button that says _DOWNLOAD (tgz)_
 3. Open your terminal and **change directories to the downloads folder**
    * First type in `cd downloads` to change directories
 4. Look at contents to show downloaded file